Should you be concerned if your child with cerebral palsy is commando crawling?

 - Strengthen underused muscles to counteract spastic muscles

-- Continue to exercise spastic muscles to reduce their excitability
+- Repetitively stimulate spastic muscles to reduce their hyperexcitability

 Should You Be Worried About Commando Crawling?